matt474/islandora_jstree/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

-[Download](https://github.com/vakata/jstree/zipball/3.3.4) and install the jsTree library to your sites/libraries folder, or run `drush openseadragon-plugin`.
-Openseadragon 0.9.129 is known to work well with Islandora.
+[Download](https://github.com/vakata/jstree/zipball/3.3.4) and install the jsTree library to your sites/libraries folder, or run `drush jstree-plugin`.

 Note: If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.